 A key focus of the regional training was to ensure practical actions could be taken when advocates return to their respective countries.
 During the training, the Advocates went into the field to assess a real school zone and score the infrastructure.
 This practical in-field excercise enabled the group to get acquainted with the Star Rating for Schools application and principles.
 Advocates were able to see where safe infrastructure lacked.
 They used this approach to prepare advocacy missions around safe school zones for their home countries with a focus on; using key data and evidence, talking with decision makers, strategic action planning and crafting compelling messaging for their advocacy missions.

 The first class of 15 Alliance Advocates participated in an intensive training at the FedEx World Headquarters in Memphis, Tennessee in August 2016, we continued our partnership with the Alliance in 2017 to deliver a second training of Global Advocates in the USA.
-In 2018, we worked with the Alliance to take the training regional focusing on Africa for the first time.
+In 2018, we worked with the Alliance to take the training regional focusing on world regions for the first time.
 The Alliance Advocate training program is one part of the Global Alliance of NGOs for Road Safety’s capacity building initiative, the Alliance Empowerment Program.

 The Empowerment Program includes three main components: Alliance Academy – offers trainings such as webinars and training workshops; the Alliance Seed Program which offers small grants to small evaluated and replicable road safety projects and the Alliance Mentorship Program – which pairs Alliance members with experienced organizations to grow them in a specific area.